lkcozy/code-notes/notes/communication/writing/writing_general.md

 - Writing is the act of dissecting ideas and putting them back together again.
 - The best way to understand an idea is to pull it apart and put it back together again, which you do by writing.
 - Remember that things tend to be fluid, re-organizations happens often
+- But by ignoring the `wisdom of crowds`, he’s attracted `an ocean of like-minded` super fans.
+- Depending on the article, you can `either` write for yourself `or` one other person.
+- My writing is `a protest against` the superficial babble that passes for `intellectual discourse.`

 ## Management